-The newly renovated works is like a living museum where you can see people working in the smithy and foundry and watch progress at Forsviks Shipyard.
+The renovated works is a living museum where you can see work in the smithy and other workshops.
 The old foundry is now an exciting stage for theatre and music and the other buildings are used for exhibitions and course and conference activities, among other things.

 Information and opening hours

 In the summer, Forsviks Bruk is open every day from the middle of May to August 31.

 On Midsummers Eve we are closed.
 Forsviks Bruk has free admission!